mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2022-01-??: Add comment attribute to all helpers.
 * 2022-01-14: Add let to ReplaceOptions
 * 2021-11-10: Revise rules for applying read preference for aggregations with $out and $merge.
 * 2021-11-10: Add let to FindOptions, UpdateOptions, DeleteOptions, FindOneAndDeleteOptions, FindOneAndReplaceOptions, FindOneAndUpdateOptions